Blendify/blender-manual/trunk/blender_docs/manual/animation/motion_paths.rst

 .. figure:: /images/animation_motion-path_example-armature.png

-   An example of a motion paths of a armature.
+   An example of a motion path of a armature.